quangnguyen/CopyClever/README.md

 [![Build Status](https://travis-ci.org/quangnguyen/CopyClever.svg?branch=master)](https://travis-ci.org/quangnguyen/CopyClever)

 ## What is it?
-CopyClever is a opensource tool that provides accessing to your clipboard's history.
-CopyClever's icon is placed on the menu bar and allows you to call up all of the items you've copied or cut.
-CopyClever supports several sorts of items such as texts, photos, files, folders.
-To paste a item, you just need to double click on it in the popup window.
+CopyClever is an open-source tool designed to provide access to your clipboard history.
+Its icon resides in the menu bar, enabling you to retrieve all previously copied or cut items.
+CopyClever supports various types of content including text, photos, files, and folders.
+To paste an item, simply double-click on it within the popup window.

 ## Features

-* Record and display copied or cut items
+* Records and displays copied or cut items
-* Store recorded time of items and the source apps where items come from
+* Stores timestamp and source app information for each item
-* Name items with customized titles
+* Customizable naming for items
-* Items management in different groups
+* Organizes items into different groups for better management
-* Fully review items of clipboard's history
+* Provides comprehensive review of clipboard history
-* Paste items from clipboard's history with double click
+* Enables pasting of items from history with a double-click
-* Paste text items as plain text or rich text format (RTF)
+* Supports pasting text items in plain text or rich text format (RTF)
-* Restore last item to pasteboard while starting app at login
+* Automatically restores the last item to the pasteboard upon app startup at login
-* Support texts, photos, files, folder
+* Supports various content types including text, photos, files, and folders
-* Support OS X 10.8 and newer
+* Compatible with macOS 10.8 and newer versions

 ## Screenshots